 Almost if not all websites will be optimized within the next few years but on top of that, the graphics will be sophisticated to the point of being able to click deeper into images and having the options to play around with the graphics online.

-Calvin Carter, the owner of graphic design company Logomazing, states that the depth of this kind of design will be able to allow users to select an outfit for the day with mock-ups showing how the user will look with a proposed outfit.
+Calvin Carter, the owner of the graphic design company Logomazing, states that the depth of this kind of design will be able to allow users to select an outfit for the day with mock-ups showing how the user will look with a proposed outfit.

 The Rise Of Minimalism